-In April 2019, primary schools are to publish reports on the application and impact of physical education provisions.
+By July 31st 2019, primary schools are expected to have published reports on the application and impact of physical education provisions.
 It's a condition of receiving the PE and Sport Premium, a ringfenced grant from the government.

 After receiving funding, schools are expected to document its progress.
 They must keep a record of purchases, observe their impact and detail plans for the continuous improvement of sports and physical activity.
 Click to download a PE and Sport Premium policy guide.

 You'll know this if you've received PE and Sport Premium before.
 If you are eligible for funding, payments have started.
 So, you may have made some big investments already.
 But are you prepared to evidence?

 In this blog, we'll talk you through the questions OFSTED wants your school to answer:

 What specific outcomes does your school aim to achieve with PE and Sport Premium Funding?

 The best place to start evidencing is with goals for the future.
 In some cases, desired outcomes aren't immediately obvious.
 You may need to investigate the efficacy of current PE provisions before deciding where to go next.